 Able Seaton Port has some of the strongest quays in Europe.

-Construction of Quay 6 is now underway and it will provide the capacity to receive 48,000t single piece units.
+Construction of Quay 6 is now complete and provides the capacity to receive 48,000t single piece units.

 ABLE has undertaken a multi-million pound investment plan to purchase new heavy lift